sammcj/dp100/README.md

 A list of possible future enhancements I might add:

+- [ ] Fix writing to the power supply
+- [ ] Read Only / Write mode button
 - [ ] Save and load settings
 - [ ] Real-time graphing of voltage, current, power etc
 - [ ] A stream of data logging in the UI